 - Cortisone injections (known as epidural steroid injections, or ESI) into the spine can provide longer-term relief.

 - Various surgical procedures treat cervical herniation.
-However, only about 10 percent of people with bulging disks ultimately require surgery.
+However, only about 10 percent of people with bulging discs ultimately require surgery.